-Monsanto, the company that brings you genetically modified whatever-you-are-eating has got into a spat with Argentina and threatened to suspend launching new products there until it agrees to its terms.
+Monsanto and its soybeans – its GMO soybeans – have led the company into a spat with Argentina and threatened to suspend launching new products there until it agrees to its terms.

 Showing just how large and dominant Monsanto has grown, the argument centers around Monsanto’s insistence that the Argentinian government inspect shipments of soybeans destined for export.